jaiprakash323/Registration_Login_Logout/README.md

-# Task App - Full Stack Application
+# TODO App - Full Stack Application

 A task management application with JWT authentication, CRUD operations, and responsive UI for mobile, tablet, and desktop screens.